Binogi/code-challenge-v2/README.md

 - The OpenAPI Swagger documentation can be generated on demand by running `./vendor/bin/sail artisan l5-swagger:generate` in the root directory of the project
   - This documentation can be viewed by navigating to [http://localhost/api/documentation](http://localhost/api/documentation)
 - Don't worry about authentication
+- Tests can be run by running the following commands:
+  - `docker exec -it code-challenge-laravel.test-1 bash` (connecting to the Docker container)
+  - `./vendor/bin/phpunit` (run the tests)